Before you start, we recommend you take a moment to cozy up with the data points and how they work.

 Engagement rate (ER)

-The Engagement Rate is calculated using the following formulae -
+The Engagement Rate is calculated using the following formulas -

 We usually try to consider two months, but sometimes we go back more than two months but never more than 500 pieces of content.